I’m “sprucing” things up here at Growing with Science in preparation for hosting the

 - reduce pollution

 Can you add to this list?
-Do some research to find more benefits of trees.
+Do some research to find more benefits of trees, for example an extensive list and more links at Canopy.org.

 Sketching trees is a good way to learn the shape of different kinds.
-Claire Walker Leslie has an excellent guide to sketching trees (click on the Guide to Tree Sketching resource to download a .pdf file).
-Sketch a tree and label the parts if you can't go outside.
+Sketch a tree from a photograph and label the parts if you can’t go outside.

 IV.
 How Trees Grow – The Internal Parts of a Tree

-See if you can find a "tree cookie," a cross-sectional piece of wood through a tree trunk.
-These are often available at craft stores.
+See if you can find a “tree cookie,” a cross-sectional piece of wood through a tree trunk.
+Tree cookies are often available at craft stores.
 Those with the bark still on are the best.

 Internal parts of a tree: